Understanding the impact of COVID-19 responses on citizens

 Over 40 per cent of all care homes, more than 6,300 in England, reported an outbreak up to 7 June 2020.
 With hospital access limited, the lack of specialist healthcare going in to care homes will have resulted in people suffering a range of health complications – not just COVID-19.
 For those tragically catching the virus, many may have suffered without the specialist relief and ventilation that people received in hospital.
 This will have taken a huge toll on relatives, care workers and fellow residents.

-People living in care homes (around 400,000 people in England) have not been able to see visitors and many have faced months confined to their rooms seeing only care workers.
-There has been a lack of choice with people discharged rapidly from hospitals and some services not operating or not able to take new people.
+People living in care homes (around 400,000 people in England) have had very limited access to visitors over the last year, with lengthy periods of not being able to see anyone.
+Many also faced months confined to their rooms seeing only care workers.

 Self-funders, of which there are 167,000 in England, already pay an average of 41 per cent higher care home fees than local authority commissioners.
 Age UK reported some self-funders being hit by a ‘coronavirus bill’ and being asked to pay more than £100 a week on top of their usual care home fees to cover the extra costs of PPE, staff absences and vacant beds.